 Warnings and Special Precautions for drinking black tea

 Here are some special precautions and warnings we must consider:

-Breast-feeding: It is possible that modest amounts of black tea can be consumed while breastfeeding.
+Breastfeeding: It is possible that modest amounts of black tea can be consumed while breastfeeding.
 However, consuming more than three cups of black tea each day may be harmful.
 Black tea contains caffeine, which is excreted in breast milk.
+Tested breastfeeding supplements to increase milk supply are a good choice for many people.
 In breastfeeding newborns, it may induce agitation and increased bowel movements.